GianlucaDamaggio/T-Rex/README.md

-    barcodeFilter                                                         Flag for filtering reads based on barcode identification countFormat                                                           Format for reporting STR length, choose between 'nCAG' or 'length' threshold                                                             threshold for noise filtering in Instability Index
+    barcodeFilter                                                         Flag for filtering reads based on barcode identification countFormat                                                           Format for reporting STR length, choose between 'nCAG' or 'length' threshold                                                             threshold for noise filtering in Instability Index numBamsChunk                                                          Number of bam files to be merged into a single bam file maxF                                                                  Maximum number of jobs for the same process that can be submitted in parallel
 ```

 ## Citation